michelou/kotlin-examples/README.md

 <p style="margin:0 0 1em 20px;">
 No Windows distribution is available from the <a href="https://github.com/pinterest/ktlint/releases">KtLint</a> repository.
 </p>
-<p style="margin:0 0 1em 20px;">Fortunately the <a href="https://github.com/pinterest/ktlint/releases">KtLint</a> tool is packed into a shell script (i.e. embedded JAR file in binary form), so we simply extracted the JAR file to create a "universal" <a href="https://github.com/pinterest/ktlint/releases">KtLint</a> distribution (in the same way as <a href="http://www.lihaoyi.com/mill/index.html#windows">Mill assembly</a> distribution):
+<p style="margin:0 0 1em 20px;">Fortunately the <a href="https://github.com/pinterest/ktlint/releases">KtLint</a> tool is packed into a shell script (i.e. embedded JAR file in binary form), so we simply extracted the JAR file to create a "universal" <a href="https://github.com/pinterest/ktlint/releases">KtLint</a> distribution (in the same way as the <a href="http://www.lihaoyi.com/mill/index.html#windows">Mill assembly</a> distribution):
 </p>
 <ul style="margin:0 0 1em 20px;">
 <li>we create an installation directory <b><code>c:\opt\ktlint-0.36.0\</code></b>.</li>